diegoschlauri/marstek_venus_ha/README.md

 During configuration you provide the **base entity name** for each battery (e.g. `marstek_l1`).
 The integration derives the names of the required entities by expecting the suffixes `_battery_soc`, `_ac_power`, `_modbus_set_forcible_charge_power`, `_modbus_set_forcible_discharge_power`, `_modbus_force_mode`, and `_modbus_rs485_control_mode`.

-Enable the Local API port 3000 on the batteries via https://rweijnen.github.io/marstek-venus-monitor/latest/

 As a basis for integrating a Marstek energy storage system, the Modbus integration from https://github.com/ViperRNMC/marstek_venus_modbus was used.
 Depending on the use case it may be useful to reduce the scan intervals (in the settings of the Marstek Venus Modbus integration).
 If multiple batteries are used, this can be done either with multiple Modbus adapters and separate IP addresses.